 Some states permit lane splitting, and some studies have demonstrated that when motorcyclists engage in safe lane splitting, they are less likely to be rear-ended, suffer a head injury, or be involved in a fatal crash.
-Other benefits could include a reduction in motorcyclist fatigue from constant shifting and braking, a lessening of the risk for engine damage for air-cooled engines, and a reduction in motorcyclists’ exposure to ambient heat in the summer and car exhaust.
-Currently, the American Motorcyclist Association (AMA) endorses lane splitting and works with groups to bring legal lane splitting to their states.
+Other benefits could include a reduction in motorcyclist fatigue from constant shifting and braking, a lessening of the risk of engine damage for air-cooled engines, and a reduction in motorcyclists’ exposure to ambient heat in the summer and car exhaust.
+The American Motorcyclist Association (AMA) currently endorses lane splitting and works with groups to bring legal lane splitting to their states.

 Motorcycle Parking Laws

 Motorcyclists are subject to the same laws as regular vehicles.
 Texas State law provides that it is a Class C Misdemeanor (up to a $500.00 fine) for a person to park, stand, or stop a vehicle in a disabled person parking space (as well as the striped areas near these spaces).
 If you park in a disabled spot, you must have a disabled license plate or state-issued removable windshield identification card.
 You are also prohibited from parking anywhere that may block an access or curb ramp as well as from parking on a sidewalk.

 Can you ride a motorcycle without a license in Texas?